Introduction

 New field: RelatedTags (Managed Metadata Column)

-The content type mapper shows the source content types and we must assign the destination content types to each one (it automatically maps when the name is the same).
+The content type mapper shows the source content types, and also allows us to assign the destination content types to each one (it automatically maps when the name is the same).

-In our case, I drag & drop the "Employment" content type and assign it to the "Employment contract" content type.
-I then save it.
+In our case, we would drag-and-drop the "Employment" content type, and assign it to the "Employment contract" content type.
+We then save our change.

-The same process can be done with the "Folder" content types.
-In our case, I drag & drop the "Contract Folder" content type and assign it to "Folder" content type.
-This means that my original standard folders will be transformed to contract folders while migrating to SharePoint 2010.
+The same goes with the "Folder" content types.
+We can simply drag-and-drop the "Contract Folder" content type, and assign it to "Folder" content type.
+This means that my original standard folders will be transformed to contract folders through the migration process.

 Step 2 - Remap SharePoint fields with the property mapper.

-In our case, I drag & drop the "Employee" and "Date" fields and assign then to the "Related employee" and "Signed date" fields respectively.
-I then save it.
+Here, we would assign the "Employee" and "Date" fields to the "Related employee" and "Signed date" fields respectively.
+Then save it.

-Step 3 - Copy your documents and folders
+Step 3 - Copy your SharePoint documents and folders

 That's it.
-I'm ready to copy my documents and folders.
-I simply configure a property template and start a copy.
+We're now ready to copy our documents and folders.
+We simply need to configure a property template, and start a copy.

 Conclusion

-In this weekly tip, I've shown how to convert content types while migrating from SharePoint 2007 to SharePoint 2010.
-The same process could also be used to convert the document content types within the same site or library for reorganization purposes.
-The new content type mapper introduced with Sharegate 2.7 is dead simple and enables amazing migration scenarios.
+I've shown you how to convert content types while migrating between SharePoint versions.
+It's important to note that the same process could also be used to convert document content types within the same site or library for reorganizational purposes.
+The content type mapper is dead simple, and enables amazing migration scenarios.